yangdanny97/yangdanny97.github.io/_posts/2020-11-26-D3-elevations.md

 ## What's next?

 In [my example](https://yangdanny97.github.io/misc/elevation/), I also included a static image of the roads in my hometown under the contour plot and added a slider to adjust the opacity.
 Feel free to check out the example code for how those were implemented (right click on the page, and click "view page source").

+I collected some [D3 mapmaking tips and tricks](https://yangdanny97.github.io/blog/2019/08/24/D3-Mapmaking-Tips) for anyone that wants to try their hand at making maps with D3, which I hope will help people create more cool maps and visualizations of open data.